-Found 30 - 40 results of 113 programs matching keyword "biology of dna conference at cold spring harbor laboratory description"
+Found 30 - 40 results of 114 programs matching keyword "biology of dna conference at cold spring harbor laboratory description"

+The new Mars rover, Curiosity, successfully landed on the planet Mars at 10:31pm PDT!
+Join the Exploratorium crew for a very special online-only live webcast as we watched the final descent of the rover to Mars.
+Along with our own expert scientists, we share footage from NASA TV of the control room at the Jet Propulsion Laboratory.
+Mission on Mars begins now!
 Lead Curiosity Driver Matt Heverly and Research Scientist Bethany Ehlmann elaborate on the unusual working conditions involved with a Mars rover expedition.
 The time has come!
 The Curiosity rover will be landing on the planet Mars on August 5, 2012.
 The Exploratorium crew did a special live webcast from the museum floor at our evening program for adults, called After Dark.
 Join us as we get the lowdown on the Mars mission!
 Research Scientist Bethany Ehlmann and Mechanical Designer Scott McGinley explain some of the scientific instruments aboard the Mars rover Curiosity.
 Engineers at the Jet Propulsion Laboratory (JPL) explain how they simulate martian conditions and conduct tests with model rovers to prepare the Curiosity rover for its journey to Mars and its work on the red planet.
 A glimpse of the full-scale model of the Mars rover, Curiosity.
 On display at the Exploratorium from August 1st to September 16, 2012.
 This model is on loan from JPL, NASA's Jet Propulsion Laboratory, and there are only two on loan in the United States!
 Edward O. Wilson has revolutionized science and inspired the public more often than any other living biologist.
 Now he is blending his pioneer work on ants with a new perspective on human development to propose a radical reframing of how evolution works.
 Dr. Wilson visited the Exploratorium recently and spoke to staff and a group of invited students.

 It's time for a new mission to Mars!
 Join Exploratorium science educators as we celebrate the launch of the newest rover, Curiosity, as it begins it's 8 1/2 month journey to the planet Mars.
 We will look at the launch itself, talk a little bit about MSL(Mars Science Laboratory) and Curiosity, summarize the history of Mars exploration, and look forward to what is next!
 There are green sea turtles in San Diego Bay?
 Where did they come from?
 Do they really live over 100 years?
 Why is it important for scientists to keep track of these giant creatures, and how on earth do they do it?
 In this interview with ecologist Tomoharu Eguchi (NOAA Marine Fisheries Service) and ecology graduate student Sheila Madrak, we meet the sea turtles and explore these 'big' questions.
 An impression of recent activity in the yacht harbor near the Exploratorium.
-In this program we meet Elizabeth Young, pigeon rescue expert and head of the pigeon rescue organization MickCoo (http://www.mickacoo.org), for a personal introduction to pigeons-their history, their accomplishments, their contributions to research in animal behavior/memory/learning/and how they navigate long distances-as well as their plight in the city.